 Asking an AI “what happened in the spring of 1848 in Vienna” gives you a competent secondary-source summary you could have lifted from any encyclopedia.
 Real archive research starts from a primary document — a letter, a ledger, a parish register, a court filing — and reads outward.
-AI helps you find the document, decode the handwriting, translate the unfamiliar language, and cross-reference dates.
-It never replaces reading the actual scan.
-This tutorial walks the workflow historians and serious genealogists are settling into.
+AI now does four things genuinely well here: it suggests where to look, decodes handwritten or printed text in old scripts, translates period languages, and helps reconcile dates across calendars.
+It never replaces reading the actual scan, and every transcription it produces has an error somewhere.
+This tutorial walks the workflow historians and serious genealogists are settling into as of June 2026.

 What this covers